Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 Have you made or invented something you are looking to sell?
 Do you provide a service like photography, web design, or coding?
 The “product” can be an item you sell or even you yourself (your expertise for a given topic).
-In either case you would be building a product website.
+In either case you are building a product website.

 Now product websites seem simple on the surface, but they are perhaps the most challenging when it comes to actually building them.
 It is not so much that the actual building of the website is hard, it has more to do with creating the mission and vision of the project.